mbharanya/Learning-Scala/Learning.md

 - 1. A Functor is a structure with a map function.
   2. A Monad is a structure with a flatMap function.

+- `case object`
+  is a singleton, no constructor, can be used for pattern matching